Family Encyclopedia >> Health

 Table of Contents

-There were 20 compartments in the plastic growing tray for vegetables, herbs and flowers.
+Past kits featured 20 compartments in the sturdy plastic tray for vegetables, herbs, and flowers.

 • Radish